-HomeSTM32 TutorialsSTM32 TIMERS #2.
-How to Measure PWM Input
+HomeSTM32 TutorialsSTM32 Timers SeriesSTM32 Timers (Part 2): How to Measure PWM Input Signal

 PWM (Pulse Width Modulation) signals are commonly used in embedded systems to represent information such as speed, position, or sensor data.
 In many real-world applications, it is not enough to generate a PWM signal — we also need to measure it.
 This includes finding the signal’s frequency and duty cycle accurately using the microcontroller.